Where Photography is Forbidden in Foreign Countries

 Algeria-Photos of government infrastructure, including airports, military installations, and police, are not allowed.

-Netherlands- Amsterdam – The Red Light District has zero-tolerance of photos taken there.
+Netherlands- Amsterdam – The Red Light District has zero tolerance for photos taken there.
 Especially any photos that include the windows of a brothel.
 This zero-tolerance includes photos you may take with your phone.
-Be forewarned and responsible and don’t take any photos there.
+Be forewarned and responsible, and don’t take any photos there.
 Those who have been beaten or had their camera confiscated.

-South Korea – Culturally shooting strangers without permission is considered rude.
-If the photographer does not have the express permission of those who appear in the picture, these photographed individuals can contact authorities or press charges against the photographer under the pretense that their right to privacy is being violated particularly if the photo is going to be posted publicly.
+South Korea – Culturally, shooting strangers without permission is considered rude.
+If the photographer does not have the express permission of those who appear in the picture, these photographed individuals can contact authorities or press charges against the photographer under the pretense that their right to privacy is being violated, particularly if the photo will be posted publicly.

 United Arab Emirates (UAE) –Taking photos of military areas, palaces, courts, and government buildings is banned.
-Typically you need permission before taking pictures of others.
+Typically, you need permission before taking pictures of others.
 Visitors taking forbidden pictures have been jailed and fined about $1350 for illegal photography.

 Japan – Some temples and Shinto shrines have banned photography and it appears more are doing so each year.
-Before you take a picture it is best to ask if it is allowed.
-Temples are places of worship and some tourists who have forgotten that and have ruined grounds and disturbed those who are there to contemplate or worship in pursuit of the perfect photo.
+Before you take a picture, it is best to ask if it is allowed.
+Temples are places of worship, and that must be respected at all times.
+You should honor that and respect the grounds and those who are there to contemplate or worship.
+It is best to ask permission if you may take a photo in the temples or temple grounds.

 India – Taj Mahal Photography of the exterior of the most famous building in India is allowed.
 However, the interior is a tomb and it is disrespectful to shoot photos in there.